emmakolesnik/Senior-Thesis/README.md

 These are the pickled files for all 9, 12, 15,and 16 vertex graphs I used in my analysis

 ## Spreadsheets
-Each spreadsheet contains: every sheet contains information for a particular graph.
-They correspond in order to the pickled files.
+Each spreadsheet is titled after the size graph it contains data for.
+In a spreadsheet, every sheet contains information for a particular graph.
+They correspond numerically to the pickled files.
 In each sheet, each column represents a different starting point and each row is the total variation distance at each step of recombination.

 # Authors and acknowledgment
 Author: Emma Kolesnik